-|Avalon||South end of Broadway at Glasgow St.|
+|Avalon||South end of Broadway at Glasgow Street|

-|Caswell||Avenue F and 31st Street West, next to Mayfair Pool|
+|Caswell||Avenue F North and 31st Street West, next to Mayfair Pool|

-|Hampton Village||North on Range Road 3060, near the airport|
+|Hampton Village||North on Range Road 3060|

-|Hyde Park||South end of Hyde Park adjacent to Boychuck Drive|
+|Hyde Park||South end of Hyde Park, adjacent to Boychuk Drive|

-|Pierre Radisson||Between 32nd Street and 33rd Street at Faulkner Cres.|
+|Pierre Radisson||Between 32nd Street and 33rd Street at Faulkner Crescent|

 |Silverwood||Access off Kinnear Avenue or the east end of Adilman Drive|